Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2022-07-01/types.md

 ## ImageTemplateProperties
 ### Properties
-* **buildTimeoutInMinutes**: int: Maximum duration to wait while building the image template (includes all customizations, optimization, validations, and distributions).
+* **buildTimeoutInMinutes**: int {minValue: 0, maxValue: 960}: Maximum duration to wait while building the image template (includes all customizations, optimization, validations, and distributions).
 Omit or specify 0 to use the default (4 hours).
 * **customize**: [ImageTemplateCustomizer](#imagetemplatecustomizer)[]: Specifies the properties used to describe the customization steps of the image, like Image source etc
 * **distribute**: [ImageTemplateDistributor](#imagetemplatedistributor)[] (Required): The distribution targets where the image output needs to go to.
 * **exactStagingResourceGroup**: string (ReadOnly): The staging resource group id in the same subscription as the image template that will be used to build the image.
 This read-only field differs from 'stagingResourceGroup' only if the value specified in the 'stagingResourceGroup' field is empty.